-Pine Haven construction projects update
+Pine Haven Construction Projects update

 DRM and their subcontractors have completed the work on the tank foundation and will continue working on the waterline piping within the tank site.
-Steel for the tank has started to be delivered to the site and welding for the base sections is anticipated to start this week.
+Steel for the tank has been delivered to the site and welding for the base sections is currently under way.

 Construction on this project is anticipated to continue through the end of November with final coating of the tank taking place in the spring of 2019.